dhellmann/pymotw-3/source/cmd/index.rst

     hi

-Whether an argument is given by the user or not, the value passed to the command processor does not include the command itself.
-That simplifies parsing in the command processor, especially if multiple arguments are needed.
+Whether an argument is given by the user or not, the value passed to the command handler does not include the command itself.
+That simplifies parsing in the command handler, especially if multiple arguments are needed.

 Live Help